-Consider Staff's Recommendation to the Advisory Committee and Watermaster Board that They: 1.
+Consider Staff's Recommendation to: 1.
 Approve the Final Draft of Sections 1-4 of the 2012 Chino Basin Recharge Master Plan Update; 2.
 Authorize Filing the Recharge Master Plan Status Report With the Court; 3.
-Direct Staff to Continue Working the Stakeholders and Recharge Master Plan Update Steering Committee on Completing the Remaining Sections of the Update (Page 175)
+Direct Staff to Continue Working the Stakeholders and Recharge Master Plan Update Steering Committee on Completing the Remaining Sections of the Update (Page 177)